khulnasoft/integrations-core/docs/developer/architecture/vsphere.md

 ### Terminology

 This section details some of vSphere specific elements.
-This section does not intend to be an extensive list, but rather a place for those unfamiliar with the product to have the basics required to understand how the Datadog integration works.
+This section does not intend to be an extensive list, but rather a place for those unfamiliar with the product to have the basics required to understand how the Khulnasoft integration works.

 -   vSphere - The complete suite of tools and technologies detailed in this article.
 -   vCenter server - The main machine which controls ESXi hosts and provides both a web UI and an API to control the vSphere environment.
 -   vCSA (vCenter Server Appliance) - A specific kind of vCenter where the software runs in a dedicated Linux machine (more recent).
 By opposition, the legacy vCenter is typically installed on an existing Windows machine.
 -   ESXi host - The physical machine controlled by vCenter where the ESXi (bare-metal) virtualizer is installed.
 The host boots a minimal OS that can run Virtual Machines.
 -   VM - What anyone using vSphere really needs in the end, instances that can run applications and code.
-Note: Datadog monitors both ESXi hosts and VMs and it calls them both "host" (they are in the host map).
+Note: Khulnasoft monitors both ESXi hosts and VMs and it calls them both "host" (they are in the host map).
 -   Attributes/tags - It is possible to add attributes and tags to any vSphere resource, note that those two are now very similar with "attributes" being the deprecated thing to use.
 -   Datacenter - A set of resources grouped together.
 A single vCenter server can handle multiple datacenters.
 -   Datastore - A virtual vSphere concept to represent data storing capabilities.
 It can be an NFS server that ESXi hosts have read/write access to, it can be a mounted disk on the host and more.
 Datastores are often shared between multiple hosts.
 This allows Virtual Machines to be migrated from one host to another.